ace-of-aces/intellipest/README.md

 Don't output **any** console messages (useful for CI).

+## Under The Hood

+IntelliPest leverages the [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser) package in order to parse your `Pest.php` as an AST (Abstract Syntax Tree).

+This enables it to extract call chains to Pest's configuration API (namely `pest()`, `uses()`, `expect()`).

+Based on these function calls and the arguments you pass to them (mainly TestCase classes and Traits), IntelliPest maps those to an internal data structure.

+As a final step, IntelliPest takes all of this analyzed data and generates a PHP helper file with the help of templates.

 ## Compatibility

+### LSP compatibility

 Currently, compatibility has only been tested with the popular [Intelephense](https://intelephense.com/) PHP LSP.